-Its low base price may attract value-conscious shoppers, but critics say that the 2013 Jeep Compass lacks the power, refinement and space of higher-ranking compact SUVs.
+Its low base price may attract value-conscious shoppers, but reviewers say that the 2013 Jeep Compass lacks the power, refinement and space of higher-ranking compact SUVs.

-The 2013 Jeep Compass is powered by a four-cylinder engine, and auto writers are disappointed by its meager power.
+The Compass is powered by a four-cylinder engine, and test drivers are disappointed by its meager power.
 A more powerful engine is optional, but reviewers agree that it offers only a marginal improvement, resulting in acceleration that’s adequate at best.
 A five-speed manual transmission is standard and a continuously variable transmission (CVT) is optional.
 One critic comments that the CVT is noisy, and doesn’t make good use of the engine’s power.
-The EPA reports that the 2013 Compass gets up to 23/30 mpg city/highway, which is comparable to SUVs like the Chevrolet Equinox and Honda CR-V. Most auto writers say that the Compass handles adequately, however, a few reviewers note that the Compass can ride harshly, and that its large turning circle makes it less maneuverable than its small size suggests.
+The EPA reports that the Jeep Compass gets up to 23/30 mpg city/highway, which is comparable to SUVs like the Chevrolet Equinox and Honda CR-V. Most reviewers say that the Compass handles adequately, however, a few reviewers note that the Compass can ride harshly, and that its large turning circle makes it less maneuverable than its small size suggests.
 Additionally, the Compass' safety score is lower than most competing affordable compact SUVs.

 - "Competing with such established names as the Honda CR-V, Toyota RAV4 and Subaru Forester, the Compass has its work cut out for it, especially considering most of its newer rivals outshine it in the areas of engine technology, fuel economy and features." -- Kelley Blue Book

 - "Compass makes sense as a functional wagon for people who crave Jeep Grand Cherokee styling in a cheaper, more-compact package.
 For most others, there are better alternatives." -- Consumer Guide (2012)